third-bridge/eng-practices/review/reviewer/looking-for.md

 -   Comments are clear and useful, and mostly explain *why* instead of *what*.
 -   Code is appropriately documented (generally in g3doc).
 -   The code conforms to our style guides.
+-   New feature flags are created and set in LaunchDarkly.

 Make sure to review **every line** of code you've been asked to review, look at the **context**, make sure you're **improving code health**, and compliment